cartrawler/cartrawler.github.io/docs/ios/standalone/propertyDescriptions.md

   <dt>clientUserIdentifier</dt><dd>A string token of a logged in user that allows the SDK to fetch the user loyalty details and points.</dd>
 </dl>

 ---
-#### Initialising CTContext for Standalone with a Recent Search
+### Initialising CTContext for Standalone with a Recent Search
+{: .no_toc }

 <br />
 This is a variant on the standalone flow whereby the vehicle list is shown based on the recent search parameter, rather than the regular initial search screen.
 If a user backs out of the list, it will exit the standalone flow.

-Note:
+{: .note }
-* If the recent search is unavailable or invalid, the SDK will fallback to the regular standalone search.
+If the recent search is unavailable or invalid, the SDK will fallback to the regular standalone search.<br/>
-* The countryCode property refers to the country of residency, and this is used when we make search requests.
+The `countryCode` property refers to the country of residency, and this is used when we make search requests.

 <dl>
   <dt>clientID</dt><dd><b>[Required]</b> Your client ID, required to use the CarTrawler API.</dd>